Digital Sequence Information Access and Benefit Sharing

 The status of "digital sequence information" ("DSI") on genetic resources under international law is controversial.
 Countries that have regulated access to their genetic resources fear that the free use of published sequence data can undermine benefit-sharing regulations.

-Even in 2018, the CBD Contracting Parties were unable to reach an agreement.
-Whether or not "DSI" is to be considered synonymous with genetic resources and whether or not the use of DSI causes benefit sharing obligations remained a matter of dispute.
-Parties agreed on a science based discussion process aimed at overcoming the divergence of views at the upcoming UN-Biodiversity Conference in the context of the adoption of the post 2020 Global Biodiversity Framework.
-Further information on the upcoming decision-making process on digital sequence information under the CBD can be found at https://www.cbd.int/dsi-gr/
+Since the CBD Contracting Parties were unable to reach an agreement on a definition or concept of DSI, it remains to be a placeholder term.
+In 2018, Parties agreed on a science based discussion process aimed at overcoming the divergence of views at the upcoming UN-Biodiversity Conference in the context of the adoption of the post 2020 Global Biodiversity Framework.

 Contact